Plant-Functional-Trait-Course/PFTC_1_2_China/ReadMe.md

 transplantation to colder sites across the 4 study sites.](ReadMe_files/figure-gfm/OrdinationPlot-1.png)

+### Vegetation height and structure dataset

+Vegetation height and structure data for each plot was recorded each year.
+Mean vegetation height and bryophyte depth was measured at five evenly spaced points per plot using a ruler.
+The percent coverage of vascular plant vegetation was also recorded.
+Obvious outliers in the data were removed.

+Vegetation height increases in the first 3 years and then decreases, because biomass accumulates inside the fence over time (no grazing).
+After 2014 the vegetation inside the fence was clipped at the end of the field season to remove this fence effect.

 ### Biomass

 We measured standing biomass at each of the sites in 2015 (Table 1).
 As